huggingface/blog/using-ml-for-disasters.md

 ![leaderboard](assets/using-ml-for-disasters/leaderboard.png)

-We wanted our NER model to be evaluated and crowd-source the effort because the data labelers were working to give us better and updated intent datasets.
+We wanted our NER model to be evaluated and crowd-sourced the effort because the data labelers were working to give us better and updated intent datasets.
 To evaluate the NER model, we’ve set up a labeling interface using `Argilla` and `Gradio`, where people could input a tweet and flag the output as correct/incorrect/ambiguous.

 ![active_learning](assets/using-ml-for-disasters/active-learning.png)